VulcanValkyrie/refstack-sync-and-verify/README.md

 * 4/2/17
     - created preliminary version of the mechanism which creates the db.
 I plan on using this in the sync-db script to create the db if it is not already there
+* 4/3/17
+    - elimated typo which kept ZenDesk tickets from being added separately into the database

 //////////////////////////////////// Current Status & Functionality /////////////////////////////